joannakl/cs102/projects/project5_binary_maze.markdown

 You can use the source code that we wrote in class, but keep in mind that the class that you are implementing requires additional functionality and you may need to rewrite some of the methods that were created in class.

+NOTE: normally, all data fields in the class should be private.
+But since the `BST` class serves as a base class for the `Maze` class below, its data fields can be made protected instead to allow the subclass to access these data fields.

 __<code>Node</code> class__

 The program should provide and use a nested class (to